abroudoux/spotify-autopush/README.md

 ## 🎯・Roadmap

+- [ ] Create a CLI
 - [ ] Push the last album played on my portfolio
-- [ ] Create a CLI
+- [ ] Display more informations about the album

 ## 📑・Licence